Promote Mental Health and Recovery

 - 25% JOB GROWTH FOR SUBSTANCE ABUSE, BEHAVIORAL DISORDER, AND MENTAL HEALTH COUNSELORS BETWEEN 2019 AND 20292

 The curriculum is built to be a rigorous, yet flexible clinical training that allows you to maintain a comfortable work, life, and family balance while pursuing your academic and professional goals.
-Graduates of the program will be prepared to sit for their states’ licensure exams.
+Graduates of the program will be eligible to sit for their states’ licensure exams.

 Social work careers are most often filled by individuals with a bachelor’s or master’s degree.
 Social workers may need other credentials, such as a state-issued license or certification, depending on the state and the job.
 With clinical skills in compassion, empathy, communication, and problem-solving, you can seek a position as a hospital or psychiatric social worker, family therapist, substance abuse counselor, mental health policy analyst, private practice clinician, and more.